Who's being trained here; them or me?!

 At what point do I clean up a peepad?

 Dogs are clean animals and don't want to step in their own mess to go to the bathroom.
 If you dog have more than a couple tinkles on his peepad, he's unlikely to use it again and may decide to go elsewhere, on the floor, rather than step into that mess.
 If you are going to be gone an extended time, you may want to leave two peepads down to give him more space.
 This also applied to fake grass potty places.
-If you let them get rank, your dog will not want to use them.
+If you let them get gross, your dog will not want to use them.
 Keep them clean for best results.

 Help!
 My puppy seemed trained but is having accidents again!